After one of the intermittent fasting health benefits was awarded the Nobel Prize in Medicine, fasting has taken the world by storm.

 Ketosis during fasting lowers blood sugar and insulin levels, which reduces inflammation markers and free radicals that cause disease.

 Accordingly, a current study named extended life expectancy a significant health benefit of intermittent fasting (Catterson et al. 20184).

 Intermittent Fasting 16/8 is nothing new among bodybuilders.
 Accordingly, peak fasting, fasting for 14 to 18 hours daily, is an old and well-proven strategy for muscle building.

-Also, bodybuilders use to train during this fasting period for the best results.
-Because contrary to the conventional belief, intermittent fasting does not let the muscles atrophy.
+Also, bodybuilders train during this fasting period for the best results.
+Because contrary to conventional belief, intermittent fasting does not let the muscles atrophy.

 When fasting, the body also wins energy from proteins.
 But those originate from damaged cells (autophagy), not from the muscle mass.

 Moreover, the body releases growth hormones to ensure you don’t lose muscle during the fast.
-This way, the body protects not only lean but also bone mass (Rudman et al. 19905).
+This way, the body protects lean and bone mass (Rudman et al. 19905).

-Accordingly, proper intermittent fasting, in combination with strength training, is one of the most effective natural stimulators of growth hormone and helps to build muscle (Ho et al. 19886).
+Accordingly, proper intermittent fasting, combined with strength training, is one of the most effective natural growth hormone stimulators and helps build muscle (Ho et al. 19886).